 We’re delighted to announce the winner and runners-up for our Time Travel contest!

 Congratulations to MARY LIZA HARTONG whose story, FALLING IN LOVE AT THE LIPSTICK LAGOON, was chosen by our judge, author Kate Bolick.
 FALLING IN LOVE AT THE LIPSTICK LAGOON will be recorded in the next month at CDM Sound Studios, Inc. in Manhattan.
-The Grand Prize audio production of the story will be posted for download in October.
-A cash prize will also be awarded to Christi.
+The Grand Prize audio production of the story is available for download here.

 The five runners-up are: